davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

+The sketch is almost complete.
+One problem we still need to deal with is split votes.

+What if every node votes, but no proposal reaches a majority.
+For right now we only allow the proposal to be one of two values, red or blue, but even so, if we have an even number of nodes we can end up with a perfect tie: half of the nodes vote red and half vote blue.
+If that happens, we run out of votes and exit, but have not yet made a decision; that violates the Termination rule ("at least one decision is made").

+It's okay though, we can work around that problem relatively easily: just require that the algorithm run on an odd number of nodes.
+That way, if every node has voted, the two vote counts cannot be equal, so one of either red or blue must have gotten more votes.
+That's the value we decide on.

-So ... does *this* design work?
+Okay, so ... does *this* design work?

-* **coherence**: ✅ &mdash; only one proposal can reach a majority, and that's the proposal **query()** always returns
+* **agreement**: ✅ &mdash; only one proposal can reach a majority, and that's the proposal **query()** always returns; so at most one value can be returned by **query()**
-* **conflict resolution**: ✅ &mdash; the voting system allows for multiple proposals and decides which will be accepted
-* **no-decoherence**: ✅ &mdash; nodes cannot change their votes, so once a proposal reaches majority, it cannot lose its majority.
-Vote counts are like stonks, they always go up
+* **validity**: ✅ &mdash; nodes only vote for a value someone proposed; so the value that got the most votes was proposed by somebody
+* **termination**: ✅ &mdash; a decision is reached after all votes are in
 * **fault-tolerance**: . . . 😀 I told you this would be tricky, didn't I?

 No, this algorithm isn't fault-tolerant either!
 But we're getting better at this &mdash; this time, the problem is much more subtle.

+## Faults and Split Votes

-This design is pretty resilient, but depending on how things play out, it sometimes has a **window of vulnerability** where one extremely poorly timed crash could bring the entire system to a halt, preventing a majority from being reached until that computer is brought back online.
-This case might be rare, but it still happens as a result of just one crash, so by worst-case analysis we technically have to admit this algorithm cannot withstand just one crash &mdash; hence, it's not fault-tolerant.
+This design is pretty resilient, but depending on how things play out, it sometimes has a **window of vulnerability** where one *very* poorly timed crash could deadlock the algorithm This case might be rare, but it still happens as a result of just one crash, so by worst-case analysis we technically have to admit this algorithm cannot withstand just one crash &mdash; hence, it's not fault-tolerant.

-More specifically, the problem is that one crash leaves us once again with an even number of nodes, so split votes become a problem again.
+More specifically, the problem is that split vote again.
+We can fix split votes by having an odd number of nodes, but if just one node crashes, we're back to having an even number of nodes, reintroducing the possibility of a tie.
 Let's watch this in action:

 Say we have a cluster of 7 nodes.
 One proposes <span style="color:blue">blue</span>, the other <span style="color:red">red</span>: